Best Rocket League settings guide: Camera, controller, & graphics

 We can’t stress how important it is to keep your Steering Sensitivity and Aerial Sensitivity set to the lowest possible, seriously.
 Messing around with what is essentially the car’s traction control is alright if you’re playing a competitive racer like Gran Turismo or Forza, but we don’t need it here.

-We’re gonna do something similar for the Controller Deadzone and Dodge Deadzone by keeping them the same at 0.60.
+For Controller Deadzone and Dodge Deadzone, we’re going to keep them pretty similar at 0.50 and 0.60 respectively.
 FPS players will be acquainted with dead zones as it basically tells the thumbstick how much it needs to be pushed in a certain direction before your player/car moves in that direction.
 Keeping this quite neutral will suffice.

 Controller Vibration is all up to you and your sense of immersion but for optimal playing conditions, it’s probably best to leave it off.